Lake City Branch History

 Lake City Branch 2018 Improvements

-The Lake City Branch closed May 7, 2018, for improvements to make the branch a more enjoyable space to read, study and collaborate.
-The book drop also is closed.
+The branch was closed from May 7, 2018 until Jan.
+2, 2019 for improvements that support the changing ways that patrons are using libraries and make the branch a more enjoyable space to read, study and collaborate.

 Originally built in 1965, the Lake City Branch was expanded as part of the 1998 voter-approved "Libraries for All" bond measure that renewed and revitalized libraries across the city.